Arkansas plans to execute 8 men over 10 days

 He pointed to what he said were "botched executions" in several states that also involved Midazolam.

 Most recently an execution in Alabama rekindled the debate regarding lethal injection.
-During his execution, Ronald B. Smith, reportedly "appeared to be struggling for breath and heaved and coughed and clenched his left fist," according to reporting by AL.com.
+During his execution, Ronald B. Smith reportedly "appeared to be struggling for breath and heaved and coughed and clenched his left fist," according to reporting by AL.com.

 Reports also have emerged from executions in Oklahoma, Ohio and Arizona that inmates visibly struggled -- and possibly woke up -- after the final two injections were administered.
-"Midazolam may put you to sleep initially," Dunham told CNN, "but it doesn't render you insensate."
+"Midazolam may put you to sleep initially," the Death Penalty Information Center's Dunham told CNN, "but it doesn't render you insensate."

 Dunham said the succession of so many executions raises the risk of something going wrong.